What does "Amäzi" mean?

 How does Amäzi ensure transparency?

 We love this question.
 As a small business, we do what we can with our resources, changing supply chain, and limited metrics available, but we strive to always improve.
 We have a vision of increased transparency and traceability.
 We want people to know where their food is coming from, and why we do what we do - and we want to be held accountable for it!

 We're committed to sharing the what's and how's on both sides - having direct and open conversations with our partners at the source; sharing our sourcing practices through social media, answering any questions that come our way, and committing to detailed batch tracking that can be traced all the way back to the farming communities.

 For now, head to Our Story for key metrics, and we hope to be publishing our first externally audited impact report late 2021.

 We love to partner!
 If you have a strategic partnership or event collaboration in mind, please reach out to us via the "Contact Us" page and we'll get back to you ASAP.

 How can I get Amazi in a store near me?!

 We're working hard to get Amazi in stores across the country - after all, we want everyone to be able to Snack on Purpose!
-For now, request us in a store near you via WeStock or shoot us a message via our Contact page.
+Request us in a store near you or shoot us a message via our Contact page.